 - The breed’s origin is unclear, but it is assumed that its name is due to its resemblance when fighting.

-- It mimics how a human boxer preferentially uses its front legs as if they were the athlete’s fists.
+- It mimics how a human boxer preferentially uses their front legs as if they were the athlete’s fists.

 - However, this speculation is invalidated by the fact that it seems unlikely that a strongly nationalistic country would place a name derived from a foreign language, especially when dealing with a rival country like England.